JND-DC is an intermediate-level course.

 - Identify the security elements of the data center.

-- Explain how to simplify security in the data center.
+- Describe network security implementation options in the data center.

-- Discuss the security enforcement layers in the data center.
+- Discuss network security functionality in the data center.

 - Explain the function of Contrail.